rar4/notes/Sigmakasten/How to set steady sleep schedule.md

 ## Content:

 Sleep is a key in productivity, because it is the best way to rest.
-If your sleep is good, you have lots of energy, self control
+If your sleep is good, you have lots of energy, self control and mental clearness.

+### Why our sleep is fucked?

+Because our life circumstances of average human change to fast for evolution to do its business, so there are some factors which stay in our way to healthy sleep.
+They are:
+1. Too much noise on which body releases adrenaline, because it thinks it is a predator.
+2. Too much cold light late in the day.
+3. Too boring days which result in desire to do something pleasureful in evening, which make you go to bed late.
+4. Lack of physical activity results into that we are not tired in evening.
+5. Block of flats are to crowded to relax fully (you see and hear other unknown people which is treated as a danger).
+6. Too little sun exposure.

+### What to do?

+1. View sun in morning and later in the day.
+(It triggers melatonin to produce)

 ## References: